Second cabinet of Albert de Broglie

 The Second Cabinet of Albert de Broglie is the 57th cabinet of France and the fifth of the Third Republic, seating from 26 November 1873 to 22 May 1874, headed by Albert de Broglie as Vice-President of the Council of Ministers and Minister of Interior, under the presidency of Patrice de MacMahon.

 History

 The cabinet was formed on 26 November 1873, following the approval of the septennate by the National Assembly.
 Albert de Broglie stayed head of government, but exchanged his position of Minister of Foreign Affairs with the one of Minister of Interior.

 In many ways this government was a reshuffle.
 Monarchists ministers displeased by the fact that a King would not be restored soon resigned. de Broglie faced opposition by the Legitimists that signified they would not help him this time.
-With the intervention of MacMahon, a new cabinet was secured and new ministers were appointed, notably Charles de Larcy, who was minister under the republican Jules Dufaure.
+With the intervention of MacMahon, a new cabinet was secured and new ministers were appointed, notably Roger de Larcy, who was minister under the republican Jules Dufaure.